 Rory has a commercial-chancery practice focusing on litigation in the following areas: commercial dispute resolution; insolvency and trusts/probate, in particular the removal of trustees and protectors.
-His practice has a particular emphasis on civil fraud and asset recovery.
+His practice has a heavy emphasis on civil fraud, in particular investment fraud, and asset recovery.
 As well as advising and representing clients in respect of litigation at all levels in England and Wales, he has advised and represented clients in the courts of the DIFC and has also advised and assisted in substantial Bermuda, Jersey, and Hong Kong proceedings.
-Much of his practice involves multi-jurisdictional disputes or has an international dimension involving difficult questions of the conflict of laws.
+Much of his practice involves giving strategic advice in multi-jurisdictional disputes or has an international dimension involving difficult questions of the conflict of laws.
 He has already appeared in over 35 reported cases.
 In recent years, Rory has commonly led counsel teams.